khanrc/tf.gans-comparison/README.md

 |                   30k                    |                   30k                    |
 | ![ebgan.pt.30k](assets/ebgan.pt.30k.png) | ![ebgan.nopt.30k](assets/ebgan.nopt.30k.png) |

 The model using PT generates slightly better sample visually.
-However, the results does not seem to prevent mode-collapse.
-Furthermore, I could not distinguish what is better from repeated experiments.
+However, it is not clear from this results whether PT prevents mode-collapse.
+Furthermore, I could not distinguish what setting is better from repeated experiments.

 |             pt weight = 0.1              |                No pt loss                |